At the end of the course the student should have acquired:

 - Dissociation as a basic structure of severe underlying traumatic disorders vs. the traditional psychoanalytic vision based on repression

 - New theories on the unconscious: difference between the repressed unconscious and the non-repressed unconscious (on a dissociative basis)

 Contents of the second part of the course:

 - Intergenerational consequences of traumatization and clinical study of interpersonal and group traumatization with dynamics of transmission.
 Social violence; antisociality and psychopathy.
 Post-traumatic disorders in mass social contexts.
 PTDS, alexithymia, dissociation and psychosomatics of post-traumatic origin.

 - How to work in therapy considering the levels of traumatization, including intergenerational trauma and Complex PTSD, for example with cases of traumatic-based disorders such as borderline, narcissistic and antisocial personality disorders, and how to repair dissociation and disorganization of attachment.
 Origins of violence in individual and collective-social contexts and neurobiological foundations of narcissistic and antisocial pathologies.

 - Diagnosis of personality disorders in a continuum from the least severe (Hysteric / histrionic) to the most severe (antisocial) and notes on the main treatments such as transference-centered therapy (TFP, Kernberg), treatment based on mentalization (MBT, Fonagy ) and affective regulation therapy (ART, Schore and further review by Mucci)

 The course consists of lectures and discussions on the material assigned.
-Case examples will be analyzed to develop a psychodiagnostics mind using different assessment tools to formulate diagnose and plan interventions.
+Case examples (from the texts) will be analysed to better illustrate the modalities of diagnoses and interventions and how to formulate the assessment.